cse-sim/cse/doc/src/records/top-members.md

 The following values modify weather file data, permitting varying the simulation without making up special weather files.
 For example, to simulate without the effects of wind, use windF = 0; to halve the effects of diffuse solar radiation, use radDiffF = 0.5.
 Note that the default values for windSpeedMin and windF result in modification of weather file wind values unless other values are specified.

-**grndEmiss=*float*** <!-- TODO Emittance?
-Used elsewhere. -->
+**grndEmit=*float***

-Long-wave emissivity of the exterior grade surface used in two-dimensional finite difference calculations for FOUNDATIONs.
+Long-wave emittance of the exterior grade surface used in two-dimensional finite difference calculations for FOUNDATIONs.

 <%= member_table(
   units: "",